Project-OSmOSE/OSEkit/docs/source/jobs.rst

     # running a transform will write a PBS file in the logs directory
     # and submit it to the requested queue.

-    dataset.run(...) # See the Transform documentation
+    project.run(...) # See the Transform documentation

 Core API